- Written by Dr.Mehmet Demircioglu

 The broader idea is the same as the good candidate for hair transplant page.
 Wanting hair in the area is understandable.
 The harder question is whether surgery can be done with a responsible risk profile.

-Follow-up matters after a cautious procedure
+Follow up matters more after a cautious procedure

 After surgery, follow-up matters more than usual.
 I ask for photos if there is increasing pain, dark scabbing, discharge, spreading redness, new bleeding, or skin that looks as if it is not closing.
 Hair transplant follow-up and warning signs explains why early communication can protect the result.